• Skip to primary navigation

 This breakfast pizza is a family favorite because it’s so easy to make!

-For the dough, you’ll need a 13.8-ounce tube of refrigerated pizza dough.
-It’s super easy to find and is usually located next to refrigerated biscuit and crescent roll dough in the grocery store.
+• Dough: You’ll need a 13.8-ounce tube of refrigerated pizza dough.
+It’s easy to find and is usually located next to the grocery store’s refrigerated biscuits and crescent roll dough.

-For the pizza sauce, you’ll need some tomato sauce, chipotle peppers in adobo sauce (the kind that are canned), garlic, and a few different seasonings like dried oregano, onion powder, dried basil, and ground cumin.
+• Pizza sauce: You’ll need some tomato sauce, chipotle peppers in adobo sauce (the kind that’s canned), garlic, and a few different seasonings like dried oregano, onion powder, dried basil, and ground cumin.

-For the eggs, my go-to brand is Pete and Gerry’s Organic Eggs.
+• Eggs: My go-to brand is Pete and Gerry’s Organic Eggs.
 They’re USDA Certified Organic, free range, and Certified Humane.
-Since I like my egg yolks still a little runny and jammy in the middle, it’s very important to me that they’re high quality and Pete and Gerry’s is a brand I can trust!
+Since I like my egg yolks still a little runny and jammy in the middle, it’s very important to me that they’re high quality, and Pete and Gerry’s is a brand I can trust!

-For the chorizo, you can make your own Mexican chorizo (which I personally prefer because it’s not as greasy) or you can buy it at your local grocery store.
+• Chorizo: You can make your own Mexican chorizo (which I personally prefer because it’s not as greasy), or you can buy it at your local grocery store.

-For the cheese, you’ll need shredded Monterey Jack.
-I recommend buying a block of it and shredding it yourself (I find that it melts better), but you could use the pre-shredded kind to save some time.
+• Cheese: You’ll need shredded Monterey Jack.
+I recommend buying a block of it and shredding it yourself (I find it melts better), but you could use the pre-shredded kind to save time.

 Chipotle tomato sauce on a pizza crust topped with cheese and chorizo.